greggman/HappyFunTimes/docs/unity/gamepad.md

         m_gamepad.OnNameChange += ChangeName;
     }

 We look up the various components.
-We also create a `HFTInput` instance. `HFTInput` is an emulator for [the standard Unity `Input` class](http://docs.unity3d.com/ScriptReference/Input.html).
-Most places that you'd use `Input` you can use `m_hftInput` instead`.
-See Below.

 Another thing to notice is that we have `static` `m_playerNumber` property.
 Because it's static it is shared with all other BirdScript instances.
 We use that to help pick